doxel/doxel-docker/doxel-dev/README.md

       SOURCE CODE, delete the volume with:
             `docker volume rm doxel-loopback`

-      This is the same volume that the 'doxel-atom' container will use for editing purposes.
+      This is the same volume that the 'doxel-atom' script will use for editing purposes.

       -i|--inspect